 The Company's product revenues include sales of spare parts and product upgrades as well as complete systems.
 We refer to the business of selling spare parts and product upgrades, combined with the sale of maintenance labor and service contracts and service hours, as the "aftermarket" business.
-The revenue from our aftermarket business was \$18.4 million for the three months ended March 31, 2009, compared to \$40.6 million for the three months ended March 31, 2008.
+The revenue from our aftermarket business was \$23.9 million for the three months ended June 30, 2009, compared to \$38.3 million for the three months ended June 30, 2008.
+The revenue from our aftermarket business was \$42.3 million for the six months ended June 30, 2009, compared to \$78.9 million for the six months ended June 30, 2008.
 Aftermarket revenue generally increases with expansion of the installed base of systems but can fluctuate period to period based on capacity utilization at customers' manufacturing facilities which affects the sale of spare parts and demand for equipment service.
-The decline was primarily due to the continuing depressed fabrication utilization in the semicap industry.
+The decline during the three and six months ended June 30, 2009 was primarily due to the continuing depressed fabrication utilization in the semiconductor industry.